-Choosing insurance can be a headache, and there are a lot of different things to consider.
-So to make it easier for you, here are the most important types of insurance for yoga teachers and meditation teachers.
+Choosing meditation instructor insurance can be a headache, and there are a lot of different things to consider.
+So, to make it easier for you, here are the most important types of insurance for meditation instructors.

-Public liability insurance: This is the most important type of insurance for yoga teachers and meditation teachers.
-It covers you against legal fees in the event that someone is injured in your class. .
+Public liability insurance: This is the most important type of coverage for meditation teachers.
+It covers you against legal fees if someone is injured in your class. .

 Income protection: Covers you as a meditation teacher if you yourself become ill and are unable to work.

 Business equipment insurance: This could be essential or unessential depending on the amount you’ve invested in your set-up.
-Essentially it covers you against damaged or stolen equipment.
+It covers you against damaged or stolen equipment.

-Property insurance: If you own your meditation studio or yoga studio you will want property insurance to protect you against theft, fires, floods and other possible events.
+Property insurance: If you own your meditation studio you will want property insurance to protect you against theft, fires, floods and other events.

-Employer’s liability insurance: If you yourself own a yoga studio or meditation studio, and you employ other people, you will need employer’s liability insurance.
+Employer’s liability insurance: If you own a meditation studio, and you employ other people, you will need employer’s liability coverage.
 This is coverage against compensating employees who are injured or ill as a result of work.

-If you are teaching yoga or meditation at a gym you might presume that you are covered by the gym’s insurance and that you, therefore, do not need insurance yourself.
+If you are teaching mindfulness or meditation at a gym or studi you might presume that you are covered by the gym’s insurance and that you, therefore, do not need insurance yourself.
 This may or may not be the case, depending on the gym and your legal agreement with it.